hiddenSymmetries/simsopt/discrete_adjoint_2506_plan.md

   - Added a slow wrapper regression that locks the full-inner (`max_iter=20`) QH frozen-axis Jacobian against central FD on the production discrete-adjoint backend.
+  - The production wrapper is no longer using the old frozen-axis initial-state surrogate.
+After fixing the traced moving-axis `initial_guess_from_boundary(...)` path in `vmec_jax`, the exact discrete-adjoint backend now linearizes the true moving-axis initial-state map on the user-facing QH objective path.
+  - The replay tangent transport is also no longer linearized around a drifting replayed scan.
+It now composes the dynamic one-step map at the stored primal carry of each accepted step, which materially tightened the exact QH Jacobian audit on the real wrapper path.
+  - Updated slow wrapper gates now lock:
+    - exact QH start-point moving-axis Jacobian vs central FD at `max_iter=1`
+    - exact QH start-point moving-axis Jacobian vs central FD at `max_iter=20`
+  - Current exact full-inner start-point audit on the production path:
+    - moving-axis `max_iter=20` relative column error about `2.25e-3`
+    - objective-direction mismatch about `1.1e-2` relative
+    - that is materially better than the earlier full-inner moving-axis drift, but still leaves some headroom before calling the derivative issue fully closed at longer horizons / later accepted iterates.